hands on table using smartphones

 Personal Checks

 When people wonder about how to order checks, they are typically referring to personal checks.
-These are the rectangular documents you usually get when you open a bank account.
+These are the rectangular documents you usually get when you open a checking account.
 They allow you to transfer funds from your account to a payee, whether that’s your cousin, your WiFi provider, or your dentist.

 When you first open an account, you may get a small number of what are called counter checks, which may not be fully personalized with, say, your name and address.